stephengold/Libbulletjme/README.md

   + the [jMonkeyEngine][jme] game engine
   + [Dokthar's fork of jMonkeyEngine](https://github.com/dokthar/jmonkeyengine)

-This project also made use of the following tools:
+This project also made use of the following software tools:

   + the [Firefox web browser][firefox]
-  + the [Gcc] compiler
+  + the [GNU Compiler Collection][gcc]
   + the [Git] revision-control system and GitK commit viewer
   + the [Google Chrome web browser][chrome]
   + the [Gradle] build tool